-Plumbing Backflow Prevention Westway, TX
+Plumbing Backflow Prevention in Westway, TX

 Backflow prevention protects your drinking water from contamination, and for many properties the annual certified test isn't optional — it's required by the water authority, with fines or a shut-off notice if it lapses.
 A backflow preventer is a valve assembly that keeps water flowing one direction only, so that a pressure drop or surge can't siphon contaminated water — from an irrigation system, a boiler, or a commercial process — back into the potable supply through a cross-connection.
-We perform the certified test, file the results with the authority, and repair or replace assemblies that fail across {city}.
+We perform the certified test, file the results with the authority, and repair or replace assemblies that fail across Westway.

 The right assembly depends on the hazard.
 A pressure-vacuum breaker (PVB) protects a typical residential irrigation system against back-siphonage; a double-check valve assembly handles lower-hazard cross-connections; and a reduced-pressure-zone (RPZ) assembly — the highest protection — is required where the hazard is severe or where backpressure, not just siphonage, is possible.
-We size and install the correct device for your {county} cross-connection, and on existing assemblies we run the certified gauge test that the jurisdiction requires each year to prove the checks and relief still hold.
+We size and install the correct device for your El Paso County cross-connection, and on existing assemblies we run the certified gauge test that the jurisdiction requires each year to prove the checks and relief still hold.

 Backflow assemblies are mechanical and they do fail — the check valves foul with debris, the relief valve on an RPZ weeps, and freeze damage cracks the body — which is exactly why annual testing exists.
-When an assembly fails its test, we rebuild it with the manufacturer kit or replace it and re-test to certify it, then file the passing result so your {areas} property stays compliant.
-For irrigation systems, restaurants, medical facilities, and any commercial property with a cross-connection, we keep the testing on schedule so a lapsed certification never becomes a fine or a water shut-off in {city}.
+When an assembly fails its test, we rebuild it with the manufacturer kit or replace it and re-test to certify it, then file the passing result so your Westway property stays compliant.
+For irrigation systems, restaurants, medical facilities, and any commercial property with a cross-connection, we keep the testing on schedule so a lapsed certification never becomes a fine or a water shut-off in Westway.

 Your annual backflow test is due